SM U-1 (Germany): Propulsion

+The Imperial German Navy avoided the use of gasoline due to the perceived risk of fires and explosions that had caused many accidents in early submarines, and instead of the gasoline engines that had powered the Karp boats, U-1 was given much safer Körting kerosene engines.
+While normally kerosene engines were started using gasoline, U-1s engines avoided even this and instead used electrically-heated air.
 The Körting engines could not be reversed, and could only run at full speed, since their rpm could not be varied to any useful extent, and as a consequence U-1 was fitted with Variable-pitch propellers to allow her speed to be controlled.
-These variable pitch- propellers were abandoned in subsequent designs due to their poor efficiency.
-Although diesel propulsion had already been considered for the preceding Karp-class U-boats, the kerosene-electric propulsion continued to be used for U-1, and in the following years.
-Diesel engines became finally available in 1912-1913 and were installed from the class onwards.
-U-1 was fitted with two Körting 6-cylinder two-stroke kerosene engines with a total of 400 PS for use on the surface .These engines powered two shafts, which gave the boat a top surface speed of 10.8 kn and a cruising range of 1500 nmi at 10 kn.
+These were abandoned in subsequent designs due to their poor efficiency.

+Although diesel propulsion had already been considered for the preceding Karp-class U-boats, the kerosene-electric propulsion continued to be used for U-1 and in the classes that followed.
+Diesel engines finally began to be used in 1912-1913 and were installed from the class onwards.
+U-1 was fitted with two Körting 6-cylinder two-stroke kerosene engines with a total of 400 PS for use on the surface.
+These engines powered two shafts, which gave the boat a top surface speed of 10.8 kn and a cruising range of 1500 nmi at 10 kn.

-For submerged propulsion U-1 had two Garbe, Lahmeyer. double-acting electric motors with a total of 300 kW.
+For submerged propulsion U-1 had two Garbe Lahmeyer double-acting electric motors with a total of 300 kW.
 These engines were not designed for U-boats but were rather large sized land-based machinery.
-They were open and had no protection against dripping water nor mechanical damage.
+They were open and had no protection against dripping water or mechanical damage.
 The electrical engines gave the boat a top speed of 8.7 kn when submerged, and a range of 50 nmi at 5 kn.
 Power for the electrical engines was provided by a AFA lead-acid battery consisting of cells with mass plates and peat fibre insulation.
 One cell measured 55.5 cm by 40 cm by 25 cm and could provide 715 Ampere-hour for ten hours.
 These heavy cells were stacked in layers, resulting in a too high center of gravity.
-This was compensated by a 23 t lead ballast in the keel.
-This type of battery cell was not successful because of problems with the peat insulation.
-The peat insulation overheated when the battery discharged at full capacity and due to the limited mobility of the acid in the peat insulation, the battery plates were unevenly charged which reduced the life of the battery.
+This was compensated for by a 23 t lead ballast in the keel.
+This type of battery cell was not successful because of problems with the insulation which overheated when the battery discharged at full capacity and uneven charging which reduced the life of the battery.

 History

-U-1 was ordered on 3 December 1904 from the Germaniawerft.
-She was commissioned on 14 December 1906, and with this occasion, Germany was the last major navy to adopt submarines.
-The boat was lifted into the water on 4 August 1906 and began its trials, a year later than originally planned.
+U-1 was ordered on 3 December 1904 from Germaniawerft.
+She was commissioned on 14 December 1906, making Germany the last major European navy to adopt submarines.
+The boat was lifted into the water on 4 August 1906 and began its trials a year later than originally planned.
 The salvage ship Oberelbe lowered U-1 to a depth of 30 m, first without crew and then, when the pressure hull was found to be safe, with a crew.